Toksisitee/PopResourceEditor/README.md

  - **Sky**: Texture for the sky.
  - **Sprite**: 2D textures.
 GUI, people, spell effects.

-### License
-PopResourceEditor Copyright © 2024-2025 Toksisitee.
-This project is distributed under the MIT License.
-See the LICENSE file for more details.

 ### Building
 To build PopResourceEditor with Visual Studio 2022, ensure that you have the following dependencies installed:
 - **Visual Studio 2022** (v143) with **C++20** (/std:c++20) support.